michelney89/automate-the-boring-stuff_projects/README.md

-# automate-the-boring-stuff_projects
+# Automate the Boring Stuff with Python - Practice Projects
-Propositions of solutions for the projects in Automate the Boring Stuff Book from Al Sweigart
+Propositions of solutions for the coding projects in the book [*Automate_the_Boring_Stuff_with_Python*](https://automatetheboringstuff.com/#toc) from Al Sweigart.